 All Grant Agreements will require signature by MHC and the Executive Director of the subrecipient to become fully executed.
-When fully executed, the sub-grant awards are effective as of the date indicated with MHC's signature.
+When fully executed, the sub-grant awards are effective as of the date indicated with MHC's signature unless HUD waivers apply.